AlexandrSedymov/ACCESSIBLE-COMPONENTS/README.md

+# ACCESSIBLE COMPONENTS PROJECT

+A collection of practical, accessible-first UI components.
+This project serves as a living guide to implementing web accessibility, providing documented examples for developers to learn from and use.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.